dirkagterhuis/spotify-export/README.md

 - Support .csv file format, escape `,` in e.g. track names.
 - Added a timeout for playlists with > 50 items to adhere to the rate limiting enforced by Spotify.
 - After login redirect, the windows scrolls to the loadingmessages / progress messages.
+- Fixed local development login flow that was broken because Spotify's OAuth rejects localhost as a redirect URI by pointing to dev.spotifyexport.com at 127.0.0.1 via a DNS A record to allow the app to run locally with a mkcert certificate.

 # Troubleshooting
-- During auth/login to spotify: redirect isn't working: Solution: add `http://localhost:8000/spotify-app` to the allowed redirect URI's on developer.spotify.com.
+- During auth/login to spotify: `redirect_uri: Insecure` error: Spotify requires HTTPS for all redirect URIs.
+Make sure you've completed the mkcert setup above and added `https://localhost:8000/spotify-app-callback` to your Spotify app's allowed redirect URIs.